 The main part of the Technical Justification & Implementation document must be strictly anonymous to enable double-anonymous peer-review.
 No information that could identify the proposing team's names, affiliations, or other characteristics is allowed.
-References must be given in a neutral way, e.g., instead of "We have previously shown..." one should use "XYZ et al., 2023, have previously shown...".
+References must be given in a neutral way, e.g., instead of "We have previously shown..." one should use "XYZ et al., 2023, have previously shown..."

 The page limit is max.
 1 page excluding target details.
+All items marked with an asterisk () must match the PHT1 inputs exactly.
 To include:

-- Title of the proposal - Observing strategy, including overall strategy and target selection criteria. - Target details: Names; Coordinates RA (J2000, ICRS) and Dec (J2000, ICRS) in decimal format up to 6 and 5 digits, respectively; GAIA G band magnitudes, spectral types, number of orbits per visit, and number of visits per target. - Time request: Total observing time requested (in orbits), together with a full calculation justifying the need for the time requested.
+- Title of the proposal - Observing strategy, including overall strategy and target selection criteria. - Target details: Names; Coordinates RA (J2000, ICRS) and Dec (J2000, ICRS) in decimal format up to 6 and 5 digits, respectively; Gaia magnitudes (G{mag}), spectral types, number of orbits per visit, and number of visits per target - Time request: Total observing time requested (in orbits), together with a full calculation justifying the need for the time requested.
 This must include a reference to the ETC results to demonstrate that the precision to achieve the science objectives can be met within the time requested.
 Time requests must allow for time lost due to interruptions (see ETC documentation), but not for slewing. - Any special requirements/constraints and justifications for these: e.g., observing efficiency, the criticality of start and stop times of observation requests, the need for simultaneous observations with other observatories, visits longer than 100 orbits etc. - Proof that either the new Visibility Tool (available via Python script and Jupyter Notebook) or the Scheduling Feasibility Checker (SFC; available via Docker) has been used to verify the feasibility of all proposed observations, together with dates or intervals for which the target can be observed with the required efficiency.
 If many observing opportunities are available (e.g., observations of the transit of a very short period exoplanet), a summary and shortened selection is sufficient (e.g., the earliest and latest availability dates).